Autumn Baseball League

 THE GAME MUST CONTINUE UNLESS AN ACT OF NATURE PREVENTS

-IT FROM CONTINUING. i.e. LIGHTNING, EARTHQUAKE, RAIN, SUNSET or ANY OTHER REASONABLE CIRCUMSTANCE.
+IT FROM CONTINUING. i.e. LIGHTNING, EARTHQUAKE, RAIN, SUNSET or ANY OTHER UNFORESEEN CIRCUMSTANCE.
 IF THE GAME IS ENDED BECAUSE OF THESE

 CIRCUMSTANCES A COMPLETE GAME IS DEFINED AS: